ibraheemjimoh/alx-zero_day/README.md

-My first readme
+My first day as developer
-This is only time allow to do so